husanu/ReccoonBot/README.md

 # Usage:

-In reccoon is possible run in two ways:
+In reccoon bot is possible run in two ways:
 > Locally:

 To run locally you must set the variable token